Longphuri Naga

 The Longphuri people, also known as Amimi people or the Longphur Naga, are a Tibeto-Burmese ethnic group inhabiting in the Northeast Indian state of Nagaland, and the Naga Self-Administered Zone in Myanmar.
-In India, they are listed as a subgroup of the ethnic Yimkhiung Naga But recognized longphuri (longpfxrx)as a tribe in Myanmar.
+In India, they are listed as a subgroup of the ethnic Yimkhiung Naga.
+In Myanmar, the Longphuri are a recognized tribe.

-Longphuri (longpfxrx),amimi language is nearly 30%similar to para(jaijairai) and 25 %similar to makury.
-Longphuri (Longpfurr) and Makury are subgroups of Yimchiung tribe in Nagaland, India.
-But Makury also a tribe in Myanmar.
+The Longphuri language shares 30-37% lexical similarity with Makury and 24% with Para (Jejara).
+Longphuri and Makury are subgroups of the Yimchiung tribe in Nagaland, India.
+The Makury are also a tribe in Myanmar.